kamailio/kamailio-wiki/tutorials/faq/main.md

 -   <http://kamailio.org/docs/modules/stable/>

-???
-Which modules are compiled by default?
+### Which modules are compiled by default?

-!!!
-The modules that have the same dependencies as the core of Kamailio.
+:page_with_curl: The modules that have the same dependencies as the core of Kamailio.
 Those that are not compiled by default are kept in the variable 'exclude_modules' of Makefile.
 To print the list of excluded modules:

     make printvar v=exclude_modules

-???
-How can I compile and install a module that is excluded by default?
+### How can I compile and install a module that is excluded by default?

-!!!
-Add it to the variable 'include_modules' to the command 'make cfg'.
+:page_with_curl: Add it to the variable 'include_modules' to the command 'make cfg'.
 For example, compiling and installing the modules app_lua and db_mysql:

     make FLAVOUR=kamailio include_modules="app_lua db_mysql" cfg
     make all
     make install

-???
-I use 'make all', but I can't get the db_mysql.so.
+### I use 'make all', but I can't get the db_mysql.so.
 How can I get this?

-!!!
-The module is not compiled by default, because depends on libmysqlclient.
+:page_with_curl: The module is not compiled by default, because depends on libmysqlclient.
 Use following commands to get in compiled and installed:

     make modules include_modules="db_mysql"

     make install include_modules="db_mysql"

-???
-How to compile only one module?
+### How to compile only one module?

-!!!
-First be sure that the core compiles fine with the command:
+:page_with_curl: First be sure that the core compiles fine with the command:

     make